MitulDas/Automation-Testing/README.md

 # Automation-Testing

+## Overview
-<p>A practice automation test framework for Amazon.com, based on the knowledge gained as a first year automation engineer at Fitbit-Boston.</p>
+A practice automation test framework for Amazon.com, based on the knowledge gained as a first-year automation engineer at Fitbit-Boston.
+This project is a sample project to practice designing automated test frameworks.

-<p><b>Problems:</b> I wasn't able to set up tests to run in parallel.
-I didn't initially build that into DriverUtils, and haven't been able to figure this part out.</p>
-<b>Blog: Adventures in Automation</b>
-<i>A sample project in order to practice designing automated test frameworks.&nbsp;</i><br /
+## Problems
+One of the key challenges faced during the development of this framework was the inability to set up tests to run in parallel.
+This limitation stemmed from an initial design oversight in `DriverUtils`.
+Despite efforts, a solution for this issue hasn't been found yet.

+## Blog
+**Adventures in Automation**: This blog provides insights and reflections on the journey of building this framework.
+It includes lessons learned, challenges faced, and the process of evolving as an automation engineer.